arbennett/arbennett.github.io/_posts/2021-08-18-ml_infrastructure_for_eess_beginners.markdown

 categories: Software, Machine-learning
 ---

-### Hey y'all: This is going to be a living document for the time being - I'm
-publishing this as I write, and so this won't be considered "finished" until I take this warning away

 It's pretty indisputable that machine learning is both trendy and effective in a number of Earth & environmental sciences.
 With the speed and uptake of, particularly, deep-learning methods